PE

 PE Intent

 We believe the purpose of Physical Education is to develop children’s enjoyment and skill in physical activity and to introduce them to the pleasures of sport.
+The PE curriculum is delivered through incremental learning with clear starting and end points.
 Physical Education promotes personal, social, intellectual and physical skills and fosters co-operation, tolerance and self-esteem.
 Physical activity not only improves health, reduces stress and improves concentration, but also promotes correct physical growth and development.
 Exercise has a positive influence on academic achievement, emotional stability and interaction with others.
 Therefore, both teachers and children are aware of its importance.
+Our school values are evident within lessons, supporting our values of respect, faith and resilience; all being values that are required to work within in a team.
 We provide the broad and balanced programme of physical education we believe every child should have; with activities designed to be enjoyable, challenging, and achievable.
-Through the use of a structured PE programme, the children develop their fundamental skills; agility, balance and co-ordination and are given many opportunities to apply these skills in competitive situations, individual and within a team.
+Using a structured PE programme, the children develop their fundamental skills; agility, balance and co-ordination and are given many opportunities to apply these skills in competitive situations, individual and within a team.

 The aims of our PE curriculum are:

-• Follow a broad and balanced PE curriculum fulfilling the demands of the National Curriculum.
+- Follow a broad and balanced PE curriculum fulfilling the demands of the National Curriculum, delivering cultural capital to appreciate creativity and achievement.

-• Ensure every child has the opportunity to represent CBS in a competitive sports fixture.
+- Ensure every child has the opportunity to represent CBS in a competitive sports fixture/event.

-• Involve the outside community where possible - e.g. Sports Day - parents, Clubs, Inter-school matches – working alongside other local schools.
+- Involve the outside community where possible - e.g. Sports Day - parents, Clubs, Inter-school matches – working alongside other local schools (Primary and Secondary).

 Our PE Curriculum, along with PSHE and Science, teaches children about the importance of healthy living and learning about the need for good nutrition.
 At CBS, we aim for children to develop the necessary knowledge and skills so that they are ready to be successful when continuing physical activity at Secondary school; we work closely with our local secondary schools to understand the provision we must offer for this to occur.
 Our PE curriculum has a positive impact on their future by developing physically active citizens to benefit their long-term health and well-being.